fotober

 • Client testimonials

-Print portfolios remain valuable for in-person meetings and networking events.
+While online portfolios are essential, print portfolios remain valuable for in-person meetings and networking events.
 Create a professional presentation book using high-quality paper and printing.
 Include examples of different property types and lighting situations you've mastered.
-Consider having both digital and print versions of your work to accommodate different client preferences.
+Having both digital and print versions of your work can accommodate different client preferences.

 Successful portfolio presentation requires: